Communities & Memberships

 Connecting people for fun

 Pro tip: Give yourself room to grow.
-If your small business takes off and you need to expand, start with a platform like Mighty that grows with you.
 You don't want to have to migrate a community if you don't need to.

 What should you look for in an online community platform?